whq-hqw/omni/README.md

 # Under Development

-We sincerely welcome contributors for this project.
+We sincerely welcome any contribution for this project.

 Blueprint:
 Makes our life eaiser to implement arbitrary neural network on any arbitrary dataset.